Intuitive Surgical: da Vinci Surgical System

 The da Vinci Surgical System is a robotic surgical system.
 The system is controlled by a surgeon from a console.

-It is commonly used for prostatectomies and increasingly for cardiac valve repair and gynecologic surgical procedures.
+This minimally invasive surgical approach is commonly used for prostatectomies and increasingly for cardiac valve repair and gynaecologic surgical procedures.

 A da Vinci Surgical System costs approximately $1.5 million.
-The new da Vinci SI released in April 2009 cost about $1.75 million.
+The da Vinci SI released in April 2009 cost about $1.75 million.
 In addition, there are maintenance contracts plus expenditures for instruments used during surgery.
 In 2008, The New York Times reported that most hospitals and clinics have a hard time recovering the cost of the robot.

-Lawsuit
+Lawsuits

-In June 2018, Intuitive Surgical settled class action lawsuits against it for a payment of $43 million.
+In June 2018, Intuitive Surgical settled class action suits of its shareholders for a payment of $43 million.
+Originally filed in 2013, shareholders alleged Intuitive Surgical failed to report injuries related to their da Vinci robot, thus violating federal security laws.

 In 2021, Intuitive was sued for alleged abuse of its monopolist position.
-Specifically, replacement part manufacturer Rebotix Repair accused Intuitive of anticompetitive behaviour in the robots' aftermarket business and overcharging of hospitals for replacement parts.
+Specifically, replacement part manufacturer Rebotix Repair accused Intuitive of anticompetitive behavior in the robots' aftermarket business and overcharging of hospitals for replacement parts.
 The initiative was followed up by a wave of similar class-action lawsuits shortly afterwards, including those filed by Kaleida Health and Franciscan Health.

-As of August 2022, Rebotix versus Intuitive is expected to move to trial after Intuitive has been denied dismissal of the lawsuit.
+In August of 2022, Rebotix v.
+Intuitive settled out of court shortly before trial was set to begin.

+Sultzer v.
+Intuitive Surgical, Inc. involved a claim against Intuitive that a defect in its da Vinci surgical robot allowed electricity to arc through a patient's spine, resulting in her death.
+Intuitive was represented by Bradley Arant Boult Cummings.
+On July 12, 2024, the plaintiff agreed to drop the case.